dotkernel/dot-controller/README.md

 Although these are optional, if a package is missing, the controller will not have the associated functionality available

 - `template` wraps TemplateInterface provided by ZE, to make template engine accessible to any controller
-- `urlHelper` wraps the UrlHelper class provided by ZE helpers package.
+- `url` wraps the UrlHelper class provided by ZE helpers package.
 Used to generate URIs from routes

 ### Writing custom controller plugins